Higher Education Academic Credit Transfer Procedure

 2. Notify student of decision as per the previous section: Notifying Students of Credit Transfer Decisions.

-D Recording a rescission Student Administration Global Professional School (for international partner students)
+D Recording a rescission Student Administration/International Admissions (for international partner students/Fed Online)

 1. Amend student’s record in university-endorsed record management system to reflect the credit rescinded.